aa32555/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

-Note that even if :code:`newLen` is not greater than the value of :code:`len_alloc`, using a :code:`len_used` value greater than the number of valid bytes in the buffer will likely lead to hard-to-debug errors.
+Note that even if :code:`newLen` is not greater than the value of :code:`len_alloc`, using a :code:`len_used` value greater than the number of meaningful bytes in the buffer will likely lead to hard-to-debug errors.

 Go BufferTArray SetUsed()
 -------------------------

 .. code-block:: go

-    SetUsed(newUsed uint) int
+    SetUsed(newUsed uint) error

 Use this method to set the current number of valid strings (subscripts or variable names) in the :code:`BufferTArray`.